maxschelski/figureflow/README.md

 For any questions or an introduction of how to use the package please contact me via E-Mail to max.schelski@googlemail.com.
 I am very happy to help people starting to use the package and I am very open to any feedback - including anything not working properly or easily. <br/>

+# How to use Figureflow?

+After installation, start with looking at some of the many available examples for movies or figures (see section "Usage Examples).
+For detailed questions, check the API section of the documentation under http://figureflow.readthedocs.io/ - all parameters for all functions are documented there.

 # Usage Examples
 Some documentation of how to generate movies can be found in the folder "scripts" in create_movies.py. <br/><br/>
 Many usage examples covering almost all of the features of figureflow can be found in the the folder "scripts" for generating figures (under "scripts/figures") or movies (under "scripts/movies").
 The figures and movies are from Schelski and Bradke 2022.<br/>